-MAP-21, the Moving Ahead for Progress in the 21st Century Act (P.L.
-112-141), was signed into law by President Obama on July 6, 2012.
-Funding surface transportation programs at over \$105 billion for fiscal years (FY) 2013 and 2014, MAP-21 is the first long-term highway authorization enacted since 2005.
+FAST, the Fixing America's Surface Transportation Act (P.L.
+114-94), was signed into law by President Obama on December 4, 2015.
+Funding surface transportation programs at over \$305 billion for fiscal years 2016 through 2020, FAST Act is the first federal law in a decade to provide long term funding certainty for surface transportation infrastructure, planning and investment.